Chalice has been serving children and seniors in Tanzania since 1998 in two sites in rural communities.

 - Nutrition & Agriculture - Our partners implement school feeding programs to ensure that children have a balanced and nutritious meal daily.
 They also work with parents so that they can become more agriculturally productive with their available local resources and improve their agri-businesses.

 - Skills Development & Retention - Capacity-building with youth and adults to increase the local workforce of skilled and educated workers and decrease rates of unemployment and the tide of out-migration.

 Our sites in Tanzania:

 Mbinga - Chalice partnered with the Vincentian Fathers from India in one of the most remote parishes of Mbinga Diocese in 1998.
 Fr.
-Binoy Puthussery oversees the sponsorship program for both children and seniors in eight locations across the southwestern region.
+Cino oversees the sponsorship program for both children and seniors in eight locations across the southwestern region.
 Chalice also runs a school program in several schools in Thonakkura.